For the past few days, all I can think of when I see Ryan is that one song:

 Roz being unambiguously unlikeable?
 My favorite!

-Why am I always getting Dina when I bitch about Roz.
+Why am I always getting Dina when I bongo about Roz.

 Maybe Dina knows something about Roz that we don’t?